 Thermoplastic High Heat-resistant Nylon coated (THHN) wires are used for connecting branch circuits and appliances, while Thermoplastic Heat- Water-resistant nylon-coated variant are designed to operate in wet locations.
 These single conductor wires come in stranded or solid conductors and are covered in a PVC thermoplastic with a nylon jacket.
 As a matter of caution, these wires should never be handled when circuits are on.
 They are commonly used for lighting, motor and auxiliary equipment connection found in basements, garages and within the building walls.

 The letters indicate specific properties: T: Thermoplastic

 N: Nylon-coated protection

 Color-coded sheathings identify circuit wire functions: Hot : Black, red

 Discover a wide range of wires and cables at Electric Way:

-Electric Way’s range of innovative cabling and wiring solutions ensure the safety and environmental friendliness of today’s buildings.
+Electric Way, top electrical wire suppliers in Dubai, offer a range of innovative cabling and wiring solutions to ensure the safety and environmental friendliness of today’s buildings.
 Our products meet strict international quality standards (IEC 60502 and BS 6622) to assure longevity, reliability and consistent performance.
 We also tailor the cable management systems as per your specific requirements for enhanced performance.
 Get in touch with our team of cabling experts on +971 4 8170777 for your specific project’s requirements of cables and wires.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.